Rajk College for Advanced Studies: Professional activities of the college

-The college invites respected professors to give courses on various subjects in economics, econometrics, economic and public policy, finance, monetary policy, business, management, sociology, political science, international relations and other related fields.
+The college invites professors to give courses on various subjects in economics, econometrics, economic and public policy, finance, monetary policy, business, management, sociology, political science, international relations and other related fields.
 These are usually two semester courses and the attendees of each course have to give account of their professional work at the end of every single semester.

 Evening lectures are organized once or twice every week.
 These cover a wide range of topics, mostly contemporary issues in economics and social sciences or relevant global or Hungarian problems.
 A large proportion of prominent personalities of Hungarian economic and business life, both academics and decision-makers, regularly give lectures at the college.

-Many of the College graduates continue their studies for PhD, MA, or MBA at the best American and Western European universities, recently at Harvard, Stanford, MIT, Oxford, LSE or Barcelona.
-The College is proud of its alumni occupying leading positions in academy and business in Hungary and abroad.
+Many of the College graduates continue their studies for PhD, MA, or MBA at American and Western European universities, recently at Harvard, Stanford, MIT, Oxford, LSE or Barcelona.

 Rajk College organizes several conferences each year.
 These are about topical issues, varying from economic theory questions to current social problems of Hungary and Europe.
 In every two years an international student conference is organized on Central European issues called CEC (Central European Conference), inviting students and teachers from all over Europe.
 The college organizes the 11th CEC in 2017 with the main title ”The Future of the Western World”.